-Through its implementation (2007-2015), PCRAFI provided the region with disaster risk modelling and assessment tools to enable market-based financial solutions, namely sovereign parametric risk insurance, to meet the need for rapid response liquidity for emergency response.
+Through its implementation from 2007 to 2015, PCRAFI provided the region with disaster risk modelling and assessment tools to enable market-based financial solutions, namely sovereign parametric risk insurance, to meet the need for rapid response liquidity for emergency response.
 The Initiative fostered dialogue on disaster risk financing and increased understanding of various financial instruments for post-disaster budget management, execution and planning.

-The PCRAFI Insurance Pilot ran from 2013 to 2015 offering PICs parametric insurance options to provide rapid response financing through an immediate injection of cash following a major tropical cyclone and/ or earthquake/tsunami.
+The PCRAFI Insurance Pilot ran from 2013 to 2015 offering PICs parametric insurance options to provide rapid response financing through an immediate injection of cash following a major tropical cyclone and/or earthquake/tsunami.
 During the three-year pilot, six countries participated: the Cook Islands, the Marshall Islands, Samoa, the Solomon Islands, Vanuatu, and Tonga, made possible through the Pacific Disaster Risk Financing and Insurance MDTF and the Japan Disaster Risk Management single-donor trust fund that provided premium financing support to participating countries.

-Since its inception, the PCRAFI insurance portfolio has made two payouts for an aggregate amount of US\$3.2 million within 10 days of the disasters.
+Since its inception, the PCRAFI Insurance Program has made three payouts for an aggregate amount of US\$6.7 million within 10 days of the disasters.
 (See Payout History, Annex V).
-For the fifth consecutive season, the five participating PCRAFI members - the Cook Islands, the Marshall Islands, Samoa, Tonga, Vanuatu - all paid their premiums in full.
+Now in its sixth consecutive season, which began November 1, 2017, the five participating countries are: the Cook Islands, the Marshall Islands, Samoa, Tonga, Vanuatu - each paying their premiums in full.